bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/Capacitance_05ATmeM_P3vvDHn98$$8$7/Documentation.md

-Maximum value of the capacitance between the electrodes of a spark gap at specified frequency and temperature.
+Maximum value of the capacitance between the electrodes at specified frequency and temperature.